OS47/TFRecord/README.md

 # TFRecord
-This is a practice using and creating TFRecord data format which applied on skin cancer Dataset from udacity DL nano degree
+This is a practice using and creating TFRecord data format which applied on skin cancer Dataset from udacity DL nano degree</br>
+The idea of using TFRecord format is to take advantage from GPU utilization with TFData API instead of keras generator method</br>
+Have a look to this website http://digital-thinking.de/tensorflow-vs-keras-or-how-to-speed-up-your-training-for-image-data-sets-by-factor-10/  which shows the performance differences</br>

 There are Two files</br>
 1- TFRecord-datasets.ipynb : which convert all data elements which are image pixels, label, height, width and channels</br>